mdyao/CSNorm/README.md

 **Our approach purposely normalizes the statistics of lightness-relevant channels and keeps other channels unchanged, so as to improve feature generalization and discrimination.**

 We will provide the code used for this work.
-If you find this paper useful, please :star:star this repo  and :page_facing_up:cite our paper .
+If you find this paper useful, please :star:star this repo  and :page_facing_up:cite our paper.

 **Reference**: